Beam-Connectivity/beam-connectivity.github.io/index.md

 🤼 The whole team is super-smart and friendly

- 📍 We are a remote and flexible team - fitting in with life commitments is important to us
+ 📍 We are a remote and flexible team - fitting around life commitments is important to us - whether that's children, hobbies or body-clocks!

 🥳 We build great products and have fun doing it

-# We ❤ modern tech
+# We ❤ modern tech <a name="modern-tech"></a>

 We use the right tool for the job but do try to converge around a few, solid but flexible technologies.